Websites with NGINX on Arch Linux

 Nginx is a lightweight and high performance web server, designed with the purpose of delivering large amounts of static content quickly and with efficient use of system resources.
 In contrast to the Apache HTTP server, which uses a threaded or process-oriented approach to handling requests, NGINX uses an asynchronous event-driven model to provide more predictable performance under load.

-Before you begin installing the NGINX web server, it is assumed that you have followed our getting started guide.
+Before you begin installing the NGINX web server, it is assumed that you have followed our Setting Up and Securing a Compute Instance.
 If you’re new to Linux server administration, you may be interested in our introduction to Linux concepts guide, our beginner’s guide, and our administration basics guide.

 Set the Hostname